Mahmoud-ma2103840/networks-1/README.md

 # Advanced Network Design with VLSM

 ## Overview
 This project presents a comprehensive network design utilizing VLSM for efficient IP address usage across multiple cities.
-It includes a simulated environment where various network services are implemented.
+It includes a simulated environment where various network services are implemented. **Due to GitHub's file size limit the .pkt was not uploaded.
+Contact if needed.**

 ## Features
 - Detailed subnetting for multiple locations.